2teez/rusty_tree/README.md

 1. Unlike the `tree` command, `rusty_tree` only works on a sinle directory for now.
 I hope to make it take several directories and list all files and directories contained therein for each of the list of arguments.

 2. You *_CANNOT_* use `rusty_tree` on directory the user doesn't have permission.
-It will panic and the code will end abruptly.
+It will panic and the program will end abruptly.